pan-training/TeSS_scrapers/README.md

 To run an individual scraper run *run.rb* with the name of a scraper class from the app/scrapers/ folder.
 For example:

-`bundle exec ruby run.rb EbiJsonScraper`
+`bundle exec ruby run.rb LightsourcesEventScraper`

 ## Writing scrapers